Skip to content

 “Stand up, Bradley,” my mother used to say to me.
 I slouched, my head hung forward.
 I was a “lazy breather,” inhaling through my mouth.
 At age 8, I felt timid, afraid.

 Finally, at age 80, I’m standing up.
 When I think of it, I tighten my lower belly, pull back my shoulders, and try to walk symmetrically.
 Such a posture change helped rescue my hips from being replaced, and I feel more confident.
 Thanks, Mom!
-You helped me grow up and stand up.

 Not that I am easily confident.
 External forces – the collapse of my UU ministry, the lack of interest in this website (even from family and colleagues), the steady imposition of blatant fascism in America aided by the reemergence of religious zealotry – daunt my efforts.
-I’m standing, but on shaky ground.

 For fifty years, I used to stand up in the pulpit.
 I tried to give my best, to speak my truth and offer inspiration.
-Public speaking takes daring and skill.
+Public speaking takes some daring beyond skill.
 Most people dread and avoid it.
 I took it seriously, sometimes humorously, speaking intelligently, kindly, and frankly, even as I also tried to avoid pretension.

 I also tried to avoid my tension, but towards the final sermons, I had pain in my knees.
 I would say what I saw and thought, trying to promote truth, beauty, and goodness in my way.
 For fifty years, in dozens of settings and hundreds of occasions, I stood, sometimes with joy, sometimes painfully.